artefactual/archivematica-docs/user-manual/archival-storage/archival-storage.rst

 AIP storage structure
 ---------------------

-In the storage platform, the AIP is broken down into a directory tree structure based on the AIP's UUID, which is the 32-digit alphanumeric unique universal identifier assigned to each AIP.
-Each UUID is broken down into a manageable 4-character chunk, or "UUID quad", which helps with efficient storage and retrieval.
+For efficient storage and retrieval, Archivematica's Storage Service uses a directory tree structure based on the AIP's UUID, which is the 32-digit alphanumeric unique universal identifier assigned to each AIP.
+Each UUID is broken down into a manageable 4-character chunk, or "UUID quad".

 .. image:: images/AIP-quad-directories.*
    :align: center